 “Lords Crabbe and Goyle, your sons have formally given me their alliance with oaths of blood in front of witnesses.
 You have no rights to them, and should you sever their rights to their ancestral homes, there are others willing to step up and take them in.
 Unfortunately for the three of you I was as eager a student of my father’s teachings as I have been at my Hogwarts lessons.
 So, you all have no one but him to blame if you find yourselves on the other side of things he would normally be dishing out.”

 Draco let his eyes roam around the garden trying for unconcerned and knowing he was pulling it off quite well.
 It helped knowing that he had nothing to fear here as he was as protected at Paddington Castle as he would be at Grimmauld Place.

 “You would let your family line die out with no heir at my death?”
 Lucius growled and Draco arched an eyebrow at him.

 “I am doing no such thing, father,” Draco pointed out watching Blaise whispering to Hermione at the edge of the garden.
 Somewhere Neville, Vincent and Gregory were being protected by the twins, but close enough to give aide should it be needed.
 “Only you can do that.
-Should you be foolish enough to try though do know that my solicitors are more than willing to take it to the wizengamot.
-They feel quite confident I have a strong case for getting you striped and made Lord now instead of waiting.
+Should you be foolish enough to try though, do know that my solicitors are more than willing to take it to the Wizengamot.
+They feel quite confident I have a strong case for getting you striped and getting myself made Lord now instead of waiting.

 “You could of course do us all a favor and just step down now,” Draco pointed out slowly bringing his eyes back to his father letting the man see nothing but calmness and confidence.